Soft sunlight filters through tall windows, onto several

 Spectators mingle around the golf course, quietly moving along pathways under a brilliant sun.
 Pros are swinging on the driving range, chatting casually, and signing autographs.
 Fans gather at tees and greens watching players practice through the course.
 Media members scurry to speak with players and catch a quote or a lead for their stories.
 From some shady trees, Michael and George emerge.
 Michael, tall and slender strolls along in kaki pants, comfortable polo shirt and glasses, George still wearing his bowtie, tags along looking at a guide, sweat glistening on his brow.
 They stroll through the crowd of this opening day practice round.
 George pulls out a handkerchief and pats his brow..

-be nice right now.
+“A beer would be nice right now.
 Nice hook up on the passes by the way.
 Didn’t

-had connections on the tour.”
+know you had connections on the tour.”

 Michael nods

-a good friend.
-Been meaning to
+“Yes, Nicky’s a good friend.
+Been meaning to come to one of these.”

-“Never been,
+“Never been, huh?”

 “Nope.”